 Early College students registering for on-campus HCC classes are responsible for getting to and from HCC's campus.
-Unlike public high schools, Colleges have no responsibility for providing student transportation.
+Unlike public high schools, colleges have no responsibility for providing student transportation.
 All students are expected to be present for in-person classes regularly; course attendance policies may differ between courses/faculty.
-Students encountering transportation challenges during their semester of enrollment should contact their Student Support Advisor (Access program students) or Early College Program staff (Degree program students) immediately for assistance.
+Students encountering transportation challenges during their semester of enrollment should contact Early College Program staff.